 Not Just Xmas Dog

-People who live in flats tell me they’re contemplating a small dog.
-These dogs tend to be highly energetic and yappy.
-Not a good combination for flat dwellers and their neighbours.
+People who live in flats and apartments tell me they’re contemplating a small dog.
+These dogs tend to be highly energetic and yappy, not a good combination for apartment-dwellers and their neighbours.

 Others with big backyards will say they’re thinking of a larger dog.
-Left alone in the backyard, these dogs soon demonstrate how destructive a bored dog can be.
+But left alone in the backyard, these dogs soon demonstrate how destructive a bored dog can be.

-People seem to forget that dogs live a long time.
-Playful puppies grow into willful two-year-olds, mature at 5 years and then slowly slide from middle-aged eight-year-olds into elderly dogs of twelve to fourteen years and, with luck, even older.
-Like children, dogs are long-term investments.
+People seem to forget that dogs live for a long time.
+Playful puppies grow into wilful two-year-olds, mature around five and then slowly slide from middle-aged eight-year-olds into elderly dogs of twelve to fourteen years or more.
+Dogs are long-term investments.

 As with any investment, prospective dog owners should research their options beforehand.
 Visit a local dog club, watch how different dogs behave, listen to them and talk to their owners.

-Above all, people should not buy a cute puppy or adopt a rescue dog unless they are fully prepared for the ongoing responsibility (and cost) of being a dog owner.
+Above all, people should not buy a cute puppy or adopt a rescue dog unless they are prepared for the ongoing responsibility and cost of being a dog owner.

-Because as my Harry who turns ten on Xmas Eve reminds us, a dog is not just for Xmas.
-As responsible dog owners, please pass on this message to any family or friends considering buying a dog for Xmas.
+Because as my Harry, who turns ten on Xmas Eve, reminds us, a dog is not just for Xmas.

 © 2007 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in December 2007 and in my club newsletter, PawPrints, in 2008.
-I was lucky and had my Harry for three more Xmases!
+This article appeared in the Village Voice Eastern-Harbourside in December 2007.
+And I was lucky and had my Harry for three more Xmases!